dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 The `lissajous` function has two nested loops.
 The outer loop runs for 64 iterations, each producing a single frame of the animation.
 It creates a new 201x201 image with a palette of two colors, white and black.
 All pixels are initially set to the palette's zero value (the zeroth color in the palette), which we set to white.
 Each pass through the inner loop generates a new image by setting some pixels to black.
 The result is appended, using the built-in `append` function (§4.2.1), to a list of frames in `anim`, along with a specified delay of 80ms.
 Finally the sequence of frames and delays is encoded into GIF format and written to the output stream out.
 The type of out is `io.Writer`, which lets us write to a wide range of possible destinations, as we'll show soon.

 The inner loop runs the two oscillators.
 The x oscillator is just the sine function.
-The y oscil- lator is also a sinusoid, but its frequency relative to the x oscillator is a random number between 0 and 3, and its phase relative to the x oscillator is initially zero but increases with each frame of the animation.
+The y oscillator is also a sinusoid, but its frequency relative to the x oscillator is a random number between 0 and 3, and its phase relative to the x oscillator is initially zero but increases with each frame of the animation.
 The loop runs until the x oscillator has completed five full cycles.
 At each step, it calls `SetColorIndex` to color the pixel corresponding to (x, y) black, which is at position 1 in the palette.

 The `main` function calls the `lissajous` function, directing it to write to the standard output, so this command produces an animated GIF with frames like those in Figure 1.1:
 ```